-Another big thing to check for is the down payment percentage.
-Depending on your location, loans for certain types of properties or from specific lenders may require a minimum down payment, and if the buyer can’t cough up the funds, then you’ll have to start the process of marketing your house all over again.
+Another important aspect to check for is the down payment percentage.
+Depending on your location, loans for certain types of properties or from specific lenders may require a minimum down payment, and if the buyer can’t come up with the funds, then you’ll have to start the process of marketing your house all over again.

-For instance, in the Chicago area, some houses have small apartments within them similar to in-law suites, making the house a two-unit building, said Santiago Valdez, a Chicago, Illinois, agent of 15 years.
+For instance, in the Chicago area, some houses have small apartments within them similar to in-law suites, making the house a two-unit building, according to Santiago Valdez, a Chicago, Illinois, agent with 21 years of experience.
 A buyer with a loan for a single-family house might put down 5% for the purchase, as that type of loan requires, but the property is technically a two-unit building and requires a 15% down payment.

-“Sellers a lot of times may not be paying much attention to that,” Valdez said.
-“The buyer and seller may engage and go through the routine only to get out of the contract within two weeks.
-And then the seller is maybe losing some valuable market time.”
+“Sellers, a lot of times, may not be paying much attention to that,” Valdez says.
+“The buyer and seller may engage and go through the whole routine, only to get out of the contract within two weeks.”

-“Know what kind of financing the buyer is obtaining,” and how many days for the loan approval, advises Paul Fonseca, a Realtor for 24 years in the Fort Myers and Naples areas.
+“Know what kind of financing the buyer is obtaining,” and how many days for the loan approval, advises Paul Fonseca, a top-selling agent in Fort Myers, Florida.
 Conventional financing differs from FHA (Federal Housing Administration) and VA (Veterans Administration) loans.

 Also, look at the financing terms.
-Let’s say that a contract requires a 10% down payment—but the preapproval for the loan requires 20%.
-“Basically, the person’s not approved for what they want to buy,” Valdez said.
+Let’s say that a contract requires a 10% down payment, but the preapproval for the loan requires 20%.
+“Basically, the buyer’s not approved for what they want to purchase,” Valdez said.
 “If they don’t have the other 10%, you may be in hot water.
-Sometimes the buyers don’t even realize they’re not connecting the right dots.”
+Sometimes buyers don’t even realize they’re not connecting the right dots.”

 If the buyer has an FHA loan, contingencies can include additional repairs that the lender requires, Fonseca said.
 “The banks want to make sure that the buyers aren’t going to walk into a major money pit.”

-All contingencies have deadlines that must be met, so see if there’s anything unusual in the deadlines, such as the inspection period dragging out a bit long or the buyer having several months to turn in a deposit.
+All contingencies have deadlines, so you’ll want to make sure there isn’t anything unusual about the dates, such as the inspection period dragging out or the buyer having several months to turn in a deposit.

 The deposit may be held by a seller’s brokerage in a trust fund or with an escrow or title company.
 If the deal finalizes, the money goes toward the down payment and closing costs.
 But if the buyer doesn’t follow through on their end of the bargain to complete the required steps to closing, then the deposit may be forfeited.

-If a buyer hasn’t had an inspection completed on time, for instance, there’s no obligation on the seller’s part to make any repairs that come up after the fact unless it’s a requirement by the lender.
-Sellers should be very clear on the dates and deadlines for the:
+If a buyer hasn’t had an inspection completed on time, for instance, there’s no obligation on the seller’s part to make any repairs that come up after the fact, unless it’s a requirement by the lender.
+Sellers should be very clear on the dates and deadlines for: